 Canada values the contributions of knowledge partners.
 Though they may not deliver aid directly, they do play a vital role in identifying transformative and innovative development practices that can help improve the effectiveness of development and/or undertake evidence-based research and policy development.
 This category will support large and small-sized knowledge partner activities.

 - Volunteer cooperation

-Volunteer cooperation agencies support CIDA's mandate and objectives by using the skills of qualified volunteers to build the capacity of developing country partners and meet local needs in a sustainable manner.
+Volunteer cooperation agencies support Canada's international development mandate and objectives by using the skills of qualified volunteers to build the capacity of developing country partners and meet local needs in a sustainable manner.

 - University partners